claytercek/crowd-playlist/README.md

 > Note: your callback url should be "< your host url >/auth/callback"

-> To run locally, callback should be ste equal to "http://localhost:3001/auth/callback"
+> To run locally, callback should be set equal to "http://localhost:3001/auth/callback"

 ```shell
 CLIENT_ID="<YOUR CLIENT ID>"